 If you’re thinking about buying your next hearing aid at Miracle-Ear, take the time to check out these five things to know.

 Deciding where to buy a hearing aid can be overwhelming, and unfortunately, it can be easy to overpay.

 If you’re looking for our recommendation, Costco is a win-win.
 Your membership fee will pay for itself with the money you’ll save after your first hearing aid purchase, and if you choose to keep your membership, you’ll have access to great free services.

-If you’re thinking about trying out a hearing aid for the first time, iHEAR Medical may be a good option for you.
-Since the prices average around $499 per device, you won’t be out thousands of dollars if you end up not wearing them.
+If you’re thinking about trying out a hearing aid for the first time, MDHearingAid may be a good option for you.
+Since the prices begin at $400 per pair, you won’t be out thousands of dollars if you end up not wearing them.

 For more great deals, check out Connect Hearing.
 There, you can get a free two-week hearing aid trial and three years of free batteries included with your purchase.

 While you won’t get any free batteries, Sam’s Club is another hearing aid retailer that offers excellent follow-up care as long as you stay a member.
 Alternatively, AARP members will likely find a great deal using exclusive benefits at HearUSA.

 Finally, if you don’t have insurance and can’t pay out-of-pocket, you may be eligible for financial aid to cover the costs of your hearing care.
 Check to see if you’re eligible for assistance from the Miracle-Ear Foundation.

 No matter where you decide to buy your next hearing aid, be sure to take the time to compare prices and make sure you’re getting the best deal.
 In addition to the total price, also be sure to ask about the warranty and the price of follow-up services.
 And check out today’s top deals on hearing aids from Clark Deals.

 Where have you had the best experience with buying hearing aids?
 Let us know in the comments below!